 Montreal is one of Canada's most unique and vibrant cities, so why waste a single minute?
-Don't fall into these tourist traps: read our list of things not to do when you're in Montreal.
+Don't fall into these tourist traps: learn what NOT to do when you're in Montreal.

 01 of 10